Ldupe/FreeRTOS_STM32N6570-DK/README.md

     * *Make sure that the binary generation is enabled in both the FSBL and Appli project configuration :
     Properties > C/C++ Build > Settings > MCU/MPU Post build outputs > Check "Convert to binary file" box*

-* Place the board BOOT switches in FLASH_BOOT mode  :
+* Place the board BOOT switches in FLASH_BOOT mode.
-* Hit the Reset button for the switch new position to be taken into account.
+* Hit the Reset button for the switches new position to be taken into account and start the FW execution.

 **The project should start running.
 You should see the Green LED1 toggling at the bottom left of the [STM32N6570-DK](https://www.st.com/en/evaluation-tools/stm32n6570-dk.html) board.**